FREQUENTLY ASKED QUESTIONS

 What happens to the contaminant?

-It is transferred from an unwanted place to a place where you can take care of the latter more easily.
+It is transferred from an unwanted place to a place where it can be more easily “taken care of”.

 Does dry ice cleaning damage the surface?